 Music for Video Games

-- Theme Music: Iconic sounds that define a game.
+- Theme Music: Tracks that define the emotional core of a game.

-- Gameplay Music: Tracks that loop seamlessly and can play in the background without becoming repetitive.
+- Gameplay Music: Looped tracks that maintain tone without becoming repetitive.

-- Video Game Trailers: Big, exciting compositions for game previews.
+- Video Game Trailers: Big, dramatic compositions that build excitement.

-- Music Loops: Continuous loops that set the tone for gameplay.
+- Music Loops: Seamless loops that sustain mood during gameplay.

 - Indie Developers